On the abstract elementary class of acts with embeddings

 with $B$ cyclic.
 For $i=0$, this pushout is a part of a multiple pushout giving the first step $h_{01}:K\to K_1$ of the small object argument.
 Thus the induced morphism $g_1:L_1\to K_1$ is a monomorphism (see \cite[Remark II.2 and the proof of II.7]{ahrt}).
 Next, for $i=1$, we have pushouts

 where the outer rectangle is a part of a multiple pushout giving the second step $h_{12}:K_1\to K_2$ of the small object argument.
-Hence $\bar{g}_1$ is a monomorphism, thus $g_2:L_2\to K_2$ is a monomorphism.
-By a transfinite iteration we get $g:L\to K^\ast$ a monomorphism such that $gf=h$. \end{proof}
+Since $\bar{g}_1$ is a monomorphism because $g_1$ is a monomorphism and the induced morphism $g'_2:P\to K_2$ is a monomorphism by \cite[Remark II.2 and the proof of II.7]{ahrt}, the composition $g_2=g'_2\bar{g}_1:L_2\to K_2$ is a monomorphism.
+By a transfinite iteration we get a monomorphism $g:L\to K^\ast$ such that $gf=h$. \end{proof}